clinical ‘cause & effect’ – don’t miss it in your practice

 - Is stomach acid a bad thing that should be squelched?

 These are the questions I encourage you to be asking behind the scenes.

 Do you need to know the pathophysiology of every drug?
 No way!
-(Unless pharmacology is your passion.)
+(Unless pharmacology is your scope of practice or your passion.)

-But when your client’s success (and therefore yours), is being compromised by something other than their morning latte and doughnut, you might want to take note.
+But when your client’s success (and therefore yours), is being compromised by something other than their morning grande latte and Krispy Kreme doughnut, or their 2am bedtime, you might want to take note.